-Unify the free variables of Term with a term SVAR(N), where N is the number of the variable.
+Unify the free variables in Term with a term \$VAR(N), where N is the number of the variable.
 Counting starts at Start.
 End is unified with the number that should be given to the next variable.
-Example:
+The example below illustrates this.
+Note that the toplevel prints '\$VAR'(0) as A due to the numbervars(true) option used to print answers.